Lewis M. Steel: Housing discrimination

+Steel also represented Black and Hispanic residents in Williamsburg, Brooklyn who opposed the city’s sale of urban renewal land to the largest Hasidic sect in the area, the Satmars.
+Steel unsuccessfully argued that this would effectively create an exclusionary “Hasidic enclave” that would drive out Black and Hispanic residents, violating both the First and Fourteenth Amendments, which prohibit government establishment of religion, as well as the Civil Rights Act and the Fair Housing Act.

+In a 1990 op-ed in the New York Times, Steel criticized the New York Court of Appeals for “rendering decisions in housing, education and employment that have set back the increasingly difficult struggle of minorities to achieve equality.”

+Suing Donald Trump

+Sometime in late 1979 or early 1980, Donald Trump was involved in the hiring of 200 undocumented Polish immigrants – who earned $4 to $5 per hour when the minimum wage was $11, working 12-hour shifts under dangerous conditions – to demolish the old Bonwit Teller building in Manhattan to make way for Trump Tower.
+Years later Steel joined other lawyers who sued Trump for only paying a fraction of what he owed the union's pension and welfare funds, thereby decreasing pension and medical benefits for members of the House Wreckers union, who should have been given the work.
+Although Trump has long claimed he never settles suits, he paid $1.375 million to settle this case, known as Hardy vs Kaszycki, in 1999.
+The case became a campaign issue in 2016 when Trump made opposition to illegal immigration a centerpiece of his campaign.

 Later work

-In 2017, Steel was part of the Outten & Golden team that claimed the U.S. Census Bureau's reliance on criminal arrest records when hiring temporary workers to conduct the decennial count had a substantial disparate impact on more than 400,000 African American and Hispanic job applicants in violation of Title VII, the federal law prohibiting discrimination in the workplace.
+In 2017, Steel was part of the Outten & Golden team that claimed the U.S. Census Bureau's reliance on criminal arrest records when hiring temporary workers to conduct the decennial count had a substantial disparate impact on African-American and Hispanic job applicants in violation of Title VII, the federal law prohibiting discrimination in the workplace.
 Their successful class action suit in Gonzalez v.
 Pritzker resulted in a court approved settlement that led the Bureau to overhaul its hiring process and provide $5 million for a program through the New York State School of Industrial and Labor Relations at Cornell University and the Lawyers' Committee for Civil Rights Under Law that helps people with criminal records increase their employment prospects.
 As a result, Steel and other members of the Outten & Golden team were named Trial Lawyer of the Year in 2017 by the advocacy group Public Justice.
-Steel continues to work at Outten & Golden where he focuses on helping formerly incarcerated people with clean records secure employment; helping pre-trail detainees being held in private prisons to earn a fair wage for their labor; and helping "gig" workers secure employee benefits.